← Blog

 The DJI RC does not have Google Play, so Syncthing has to be installed as an APK.
 Use the community fork Syncthing-Fork — the original Android app is no longer maintained, and the fork is the de-facto replacement.

-1. On a normal computer or phone, download the latest release APK from the Syncthing-Fork GitHub releases page: github.com/Catfriend1/syncthing-android/releases.
+1. On a computer, download the latest release APK from the Syncthing-Fork GitHub releases page: github.com/Catfriend1/syncthing-android/releases.
 Pick the app-release.apk asset (universal build).

-2. Copy the APK onto the DJI RC.
-The simplest way is a USB-C flash drive or USB-C-to-USB-A adapter: plug it into the RC's USB-C port, then use the controller's built-in file manager to copy the APK to internal storage.
+2. Copy the APK onto the DJI RC with a USB-C cable connected to your PC, then use the controller's built-in file manager to copy the APK to internal storage.

 3. On the RC, open the file manager, navigate to the APK, and tap it.
 Android will prompt to allow installation from unknown sources — approve it for the file manager.
 Confirm the install.